Doppeliner/csv_converter/README.md

 # csv_converter

 This is a simple API to easily convert CSV files into a JSON response via a REST endpoint.
 Additionally, this endpoint will check and ensure that you have submitted a CSV file and that it is formatted correctly.
+Due to reliance on the Rocket API, requests are automatically handled asynchronously using multiple threads.

 ## Usage